Oliver McManus tells us the story of Jean-Pierre Adams.

 In November he was moved out of the hospital into a smaller one in Chalon, where the couple lived.
 Despite the obviously precarious nature of this situation there was still a lacklustre approach from the staff with Adams losing 11kg in the space of a month and having to undergo another, unnecessary, operation as a hospital infection has spread to his bones.

-She would sit with him hour after hour, sleep with him in the same room and turn him over in the middle of the night, every night.
-She did this not out of necessity, because there were other options, but out of love and devotion to her childhood sweetheart, while he was attached to a continuous oxygen supply, stationary oxygen concentrators are equipped with a large tank and are usually used at home.
-If the senior in question could potentially spend much time outside of their home, a portable oxygen concentrator is often the better choice, although this was not a choice for Adams.
+When Adams wasn’t in his wheelchair, he could be found sitting in bed.
+Bernadette would sit with him hour after hour, sleep with him in the same room and turn him over in the middle of the night, every night.
+She did this not out of necessity – because there were other options – but out of love and devotion to her childhood sweetheart, while he was attached to a continuous oxygen supply.
+Stationary oxygen concentrators are equipped with a large tank and are usually used at home.
+If the senior in question could potentially spend much time outside of their home, a portable oxygen concentrator is often the better choice (and often a gas trolley is also supplied from somewhere like Storemasta to help you move it around), although this was not a choice for Adams.

 The whole issue of how this come came about was slogged out in the French courts over a lengthy period of time with the relative authorities finally coming to a conclusion towards the end of 1993 with the anaesthetist and trainee operation manager being given suspended jail sentences (1 month apiece) and measly fines surmounting to less than 1,000Fr.